rzhilkibaev/mongo-x509-auth-ssl/README.md

 # Connecting from Java using mongo-java-driver

     $ docker cp mongo-x509:/etc/ssl/mongodb-client.jks mongodb-client.jks
 This will copy JKS store file from the image to the host.
-You can use it  in
+Now you can use it in java.
 ```java
 System.setProperty("javax.net.ssl.trustStore", "mongodb-client.jks");
 System.setProperty("javax.net.ssl.trustStorePassword", "123456");